 Fourth, the dimensionality of the parameter space affects the inequality through Talagrand's functional.
 In general, the larger the dimensionality of the parameter space the larger is Talagrand's functional.
 The dimensionality of the data affects the inequality through the constant $C_Z$.
 In what follows, we shall see how these constants simplify in the context of specific applications of our result.

-Fifth, it is important to highlight that the generic chaining proof requires some separability conditions on the empirical process to be satified \citep[Ch.~11]{Boucheron}.
+Fifth, it is important to highlight that the generic chaining proof requires the empirical process to be \emph{separable}, in the sense of the definition of \citep[p.~305]{Boucheron}.
 In line with many authors, we assume throughout that these requirements are satisfied.

 Last, we conclude with a few minor remarks on a number of additional aspects of theorem.
 We note that the theorem holds for any $T$, unlike results stated in the literature, which are often stated to hold for an unspecified and sufficiently large $T$ \citep{Jiang:Tanner:2010,Brownlees:Gudmundsson:2021,Brownlees:LlorensTerrazas:2021}.
 All the constants in the theorem can be recovered from the proofs in the appendix of the paper.
 We do not provide explicit expressions in the text to avoid burdening exposition.
 The theorem does not assume any specific rate of decay of the $\beta$-mixing coefficients.
 However, meaningful applications of the theorem require that the $\beta$-mixing coefficient decay at suitable rate.
 Finally, applications of the theorem also require to set appropriately some of the variables in the theorem.
 We shall illustrate these choices in the application to statistical learning problems in the next section.